yuanshi1/yuanshi1.github.io/_pages/about.md

 _In preparation to be submitted to Management Science_

-* To present at INFORMS 2024
-* Presented at INFORMS 2023, POMS 2024 and MSOM 2024
+* Presented at INFORMS 2023, INFORMS 2024, POMS 2024 and MSOM 2024 conferences

 ## [Two-Sided Benefit of Price Transparency in Smallholder Supply Chains](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4052928)
 **Yuan Shi***, Joann de Zegher, Irene Lo

-_Major Revision, Management Science_
+_Minor Revision, Management Science_

 * Presented at INFORMS 2022
 * Accepted for presentation at Marketplace Innovation Workshop 2022